 “Delicious!
 The best part about your recipes is that besides being delicious, they’re so easy!
 This one was too easy, much appreciated!” – Terri ★★★★★

-Air Fryer Chicken Wings Recipe
+Air Fryer Chicken Wings Video

-Also, there’s no need to preheat an air fryer, which saves you prep time and makes this the fastest crispy chicken wings recipe.
+The air fryer cook time is three times faster than my Baked Chicken Wings, Baked Buffalo Wings, or Lemon Pepper Wings when cooked in a traditional oven.
+There’s no need to preheat the air fryer, which saves you prep time and makes this the fastest crispy chicken wings recipe.
 All you need is your favorite wing sauce for dipping (more on that below).

 Bitten into Air Fryer chicken wing up close

-Air Fryer Chicken Wings Ingredients
+Ingredients for Air Fryer Chicken Wings

 • Chicken Wings – cut into flats and drummettes.
 I love the big packs of organic chicken wings from Costco.